uwdb/website/projects/cardinalityestimation/index.markdown

 #### Github

-Our code for this project can be found [here](https://github.com/kylebd99/SafeBound)
+Our code for this project is on [GitHub](https://github.com/kylebd99/SafeBound)

 #### Questions?